 There are several key points to keep in mind when thinking about parent-child account relationships:

 - The parent account always has oversight and control over the child accounts.

-- You can create templates and mailings in the parent account and then “push” them to the child account.
-In the latter case, the child account typically adds additional stories to the mailing (see above for permissions).
+- You can create templates and mailings in the parent account and then "push" them to the child account, which then typically adds stories to the mailing (see above for permissions).

 - Unsubscribers do not propagate between parent and child accounts.
 This is because the subscribers have unique subscriber IDs in each account.

 - Child accounts can have different modules (in fact, multiple child accounts under one parent can also have different modules!).